Cyclic Differentiable Architecture Search: Experiments

 \subsection{Evaluation on ImageNet}

 ImageNet~\cite{krizhevsky2012imagenet} is a large-scale image classification dataset.
 It consists of 1,000 categories with 1.2 million training images and 50K validation images.
 Note that, for a fair comparison, the images in ImageNet are resized to 224$\times$224 pixels in our experiments in line with prior DARTS works~\cite{DARTS,PDARTS,PCDARTS,chu2019fairdarts}.
-Fig.~\ref{fig:foundcell} shows a diagram of the discovered normal cell and reduction cell.
-We observe that the cells discovered on ImageNet is deeper than the ones on CIFAR10, because the classification on ImageNet is more complex.
-This is aligned with the evidence that increasing network depth is beneficial for elevating model capability~\cite{he2016resnet}.
-Moreover, the discovered cells on ImageNet contain larger convolution kernels (\emph{i.e.}, 5x5 sep\_conv), which is helpful to improve model capacity.
+Once the search process is completed, we retrain the discovered architecture following the same setting as PDARTS.
+The final evaluation network contains 14 cells with a channel number of 48.
+We retrain it for 250 epochs from scratch with full ImageNet training data.
+A standard SGD~\cite{SGD} optimizer is adopted with a momentum of 0.9 and weight decay of $3 \times 10^{-5}$.
+The learning rate is set to 0.5 with the cosine scheduler; meanwhile, a learning rate warmup~\cite{goyal2017accurate} is applied in the first 5 epochs.
+Same as DARTS, the label smoothing~\cite{szegedy2016rethinking} ratio is set to 0.1 and the auxiliary tower is set to 0.4.